PeFoMed: Parameter Efficient Fine-tuning of Multimodal Large Language Models for Medical Imaging: Methods

 \section{Methods}

-In this section, we will introduce the model architecture used in the work, and the training strategy which involves two stages of fine-tuning from the publicly available model weights that are pre-trained in general domain.
+In this section, we will introduce the model architecture used in the work and the training strategy which involves two stages of fine-tuning.
+Subsequently, we will delineate the evaluation criteria adopted and the metrics proposed for MRG.